EducloudHQ/rest_with_sam_typescript/content/delete/delete_weather_lambda_function.md

 )
 ```

-We then wrap the method in a `try-except` block and return a status and a message, based on the result.
+We then wrap the method in a `try-catch` block and return a status and a message, based on the result.

 ## Github Repository